-Edge and Chrome do not allow user to manually install an extension outside the Edge/Chrome Web Store by default.
-This article will introduce how to deploy a self-hosting Edge/Chrome extension to Microsoft Edge browser including allowing user to manually install an external extension and forcing an external extension to be installed silently in Edge.
+Edge and Chrome do not allow users to install extensions outside of the Edge/Chrome Web Store by default.
+This article will introduce how to deploy a self-hosting Edge/Chrome extension to the Microsoft Edge browser, including allowing users to install external extensions manually and silently installing external extensions in Edge.

-I handled many Edge crash issues in my work.
-Most of them were caused by third-party modules where Edge failed to launch at the beginning.
-Some of them happened in both Edge and Chrome, some of them only happened in Edge.
-I have only seen one Edge/Chrome crash case which was caused by a bug of Blink (The rendering engine of Chromium).
-I am writing this article to summarize the actions to take to rule out an Edge crash issue that is caused by a third-party module.
+I have dealt with many Edge crash issues in my work.
+Most of them were caused by third-party modules, resulting in Edge failing to launch.
+Some of these crashes occurred in both Edge and Chrome, while others only happened in Edge.
+There was only one case where the crash was caused by a bug in Blink (The rendering engine of Chromium) and affected both Edge and Chrome.
+I am writing this article to summarize the steps to take in order to eliminate the possibility that an Edge crash issue is caused by a third-party module.

 The Windows 10 version 20H2 release automatically includes the new Chromium-based Microsoft Edge browser instead of the legacy version of Edge.
 This article provides general information about Edge on Windows 10 version 20H2.